Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-In many peoples’ minds Black Diamond Camalots have become the gold standard for camming units.
+For many people Black Diamond Camalots are the gold standard for camming units.
 Their double axle design allows each cam to have a good range, increasing the chances that you’ll find a piece that fits on the first try.
 Camalots used to have the biggest range on the market, but with the advent of Omega Pacific Link Cams and Metolius’ Super Cam, Camalots now land about in the middle of the pack.
 That said, we found that Camalots are one of the best cams we tested to fit into awkward and shallow placements commonly found in granite climbing areas.
 There’s a reason BD Camalots seem to be the most widely used cams in Yosemite.

-The thumb loop design of the flexible single stem makes these cams easy to handle and place, while also providing a higher clip-in point to get those extra inches when aid climbing.
-The stem is flexible, allowing for horizontal placements and also making the cams more forgiving in terms of walking.
-While most cam manufacturers are moving toward skinnier Dyneema slings, the limitations of the thumb loop have kept Camalots with a more durable nylon webbing sling.
-(The Re-sling Black Diamond Camalot C4 and C3 page has a photo essay on why Camalots use the slings and cables they do.)
-The trigger action is smooth and easy to operate and once placed these cams just look, feel, and are bomber.
+Re-sling Black Diamond Camalot C4 and C3 page has a photo essay on why Camalots use the slings and cables they do.)
+The trigger action is smooth and easy to operate and once placed these cams just look, feel and are bomber.

-AS mentioned before, the nylon sling on Camalots is more durable than the skinny Dyneema slings on many cams today.
+AS mentioned before, the nylon slings on Camalots are more durable than the skinny Dyneema slings on many cams today.
 The cam lobes are more durable than other cams we tested and the stem is less subject to deformation when weighted in an improper placement.

 Free Climbing, Aid Climbing, Big Walls, Alpine.